HotelQuickly/HotelQuickly.github.io/_posts/2014-05-16-jim-working-at-hotelquickly.md

 after launch this campaign.
 Sound cool?
 What relaxing time?

-Usually on Friday night we've special event with whole office such as beer pong! (drinker huh?) and sometime our CFO lead a team to some mysterious places that you cannot imagine!
+Usually on Friday night we've special event with whole office such as beer pong! (drinker huh?) and sometime we go to some mysterious places that you cannot imagine! :-)